 Watch your dog for these canine conversation starters and read about more signals at the link below.

-Sniffing the Ground.
-You’re out for a walk with your dog when an old friends stops to say hello.
+You’re out for a walk with your dog when an old friend stops to say hello.
 Suddenly your dog is incredibly interested in something down on the ground.
-He’s sniffing all around your feet, or digging into one spot to pick up a scent.
+He’s sniffing all around your feet or digging into one spot to pick up a scent.
 Come to think of it, your dog often nose dives down around new people or in noisy or new places.
 You’ve seen it before.
 Sometimes he’s just enjoying the scents, and other times he’s just calming himself.

 For more details on these calming signals and descriptions of many more, check out Turid Rugaas’ article “Calming Signals: The Art of Survival.”

-Thank you to Lolly and Bella for the photo.
+Thank you to Lolly and Bell for the photo.

 Originally published January 2010; reviewed and updated July 2017.